Dump & Load Scripts (^d)

-NOTE: Before using this command key, be sure to have a recent database analysis in your PROTOP/dbanalys directory.
-Doing so will allow ProTop to generate an accurate, optimized proposed database structure file.
+CAUTION: Before using this command key, have a recent database analysis in your PROTOP/dbanalys directory.
+Doing so will allow ProTop to generate an accurate, optimized proposed database structure file

 0 1 * * 0 foreachdb.sh dbanalys.sh > ${PTTMP}/foreachdb_dbanal.err 2>&1